Low Radioactive Material Screening and Background Control for the PandaX-4T Experiment: Introduction

-Radioactive background may mimic interaction signals between DM and standard model matter.
+Radioactive background may mimic interaction signals between DM and ordinary matter.
 Thus, it is important to suppress, control, and better understand the background in DM experiments.
-PandaX-4T has developed and utilized various detection technologies to precisely measure the bulk radioactivity of material, radon emanation, krypton concentration in the xenon target, and the radon daughters contamination on the surface.
+PandaX-4T has developed and utilized various detection technologies to precisely measure the bulk radioactivity of materials, radon emanation, krypton concentration in the xenon target, and the radon daughters contamination on the surface.
 Thus, the total material background rate can be evaluated.

 Section~\ref{sec:bkg_origins} introduces the main origins of the background contamination in PandaX-4T.
-Section~\ref{sec:counting} illustrates that the various techniques are established, the lowest radioactivity materials are selected to build the detector, and total background of PandaX-4T can be calculated with the measured results.
+Section~\ref{sec:counting} illustrates that the various techniques are established, the lowest radioactivity materials are selected to build the detector, and total background of PandaX-4T can be calculated with the results of the measurements.
 Section~\ref{sec:bkg_estimation} gives the final background estimation based on the screening results and simulation.
-Estimation of $^{222}$Rn level in PandaX-4T detector is shown in Appendix \ref{appendix:calculation_of_Rn} and detailed screening results of HPGe counting stations are shown in Appendix \ref{appendix:HPGe_results}.
+Detailed screening results of HPGe counting stations and summarized radioactivity input of background estimation are shown in the Appendix.